 How many different straight line shapes can be made by folding a square piece of paper in half and cutting?

+For most of this unit the focus is on straight line shapes.
+Using a ruler to draw the straight lines onto the folded paper before cutting is suggested.
 Working in small groups, the students are to make as many of the following as they can.

 Make . . .